 The study covered 300,000+ campaigns and 10,000+ automations, all from accounts with a connected e-commerce store and purchase tracking enabled.
 An order was counted when someone clicked a link in an email and then bought within 30 days.

-The third number is worth pausing on.
-Automated emails convert at a higher rate, but campaigns still drive the overwhelming majority of actual orders.
-Volume wins.
-That tension shapes everything that follows.
+The headline numbers are modest but meaningful, and the third number is worth pausing on.
+Automated emails convert at a higher rate, but campaigns still drive the overwhelming majority of actual orders - meaning volume wins.

 What this baseline actually means for you

 One thing the study does not cover is the compounding effect.
 If you send twice a week, a 0.32% conversion rate on a 500-person list gives you roughly 16 sales per month from email alone.
-That is a real revenue contribution for a small business, from a channel that costs almost nothing to run once the list is built.
+That is a solid revenue contribution for a small business, from a channel that costs almost nothing to run once the list is built.

-The most important number in the study
+What is the most important number in the study?

 | Recipients | Conversion rate |